esp-rs/rust-build/README.md

 ```

 #### Set up the environment variables
-We need to update enviornment variables as some of the installed tools are not
+We need to update environment variables as some of the installed tools are not
 yet added to the PATH environment variable, we also need to add LIBCLANG_PATH
 environment variable to avoid conflicts with the system Clang.
 The enviroment
 variables that we need to update are shown at the end of the install script and